 The conventions for Open API specification files as specified in clause 5.2.9 of 3GPP TS 29.122 [4] shall be applicable for NEF Northbound APIs.

+When 3GPP TS 29.122 [4] is referenced for the common protocol and interface aspects for API definition in the following clauses of this specification, the NEF takes the role of the SCEF and the service consumer (i.e., AF) takes the role of the SCS/AS, unless otherwise explicitly indicated.

 * * * * Next changes * * * *

 5.29.1 Introduction